ghishadow/tree-sitter-hare/README.md

 # tree-sitter-hare

+This is my personal fork of official [tree-sitter-hare](https://git.sr.ht/~ecmma/tree-sitter-hare), it is part of my project [tsls](https://github.com/keyvchan/tsls).
+The following is the original README.

 [Hare](https://harelang.org/) grammar for the popular incremental parser generator [tree-sitter](https://tree-sitter.github.io/tree-sitter/).

 **status**: the majority of sources in `examples` (Hare stdlib) is recognized fine - sources containing `\\` in strings fail, due to them getting parsed as comments as a consequence to tree-sitter precedence rules.

 For a list of features offered by tree-sitter refer to their site.
 Summarily, one of the main features is context-aware highlight (e.g. local variables are highlighted differently than function parameters).

 This grammar can be used in a number of editors and different situations (github uses it, for example) - at this stage it must be inserted manually into your editor.
 See, for example, [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter#advanced-setup).